milkaotieno/Ghanian_Aka_Naming/README.md

 ### Installation Process
 To install download it from the link provided, then run it locally from your computer. git clone https://github.com/milkaotieno/Ghanian_Aka_Naming.git

+## Known Bugs
+All bugs encountered were resolved

 ### Project live link
 ****